 When you are strolling the grocery store aisles baby may be making more sounds of excitement as they see all the items on the shelves.

-As baby enters into this leap, baby may cry more, be crankier and clingier.
+As your baby enters into this leap, your little one may cry more, be crankier and clingier.

 Other signs baby is entering this leap are:

 - Does baby demand more of your attention?